173 Comments

 Burnt taco's avatar

 At this point in our history Whites are the victims.
 Especially hetero Christians.
-Decades of pandering to the victims classes with shitty policies that encourage rampant fatherless homes and uncontrollable women has given us the new victims classes- raging criminals.
+Decades of pandering to the victims classes with shitty policies that encourage rampant fatherless homes and un self -regulated women has given us the new victims classes- raging criminals.
 And race is a huge factor.
 If Whites should feel guilty of anything, it’s going overboard with LBJ policies that propagated this disaster over the last 60 years.

 Expand full comment